 Icebergs, Point Guards, Waves, and Softballs: The Power of Good Questions and Discussions

-Steven T. Linford (firstname.lastname@example.org) is a preservice trainer in the Seminary Teacher Training Office at BYU.
+Steven T. Linford (email@example.com) was a preservice trainer in the Seminary Teacher Training Office at BYU when this was written.

 If asking good questions and directing effective discussions are primary ways to encourage meaningful participation, then what constitutes a good question?
 Teaching the Gospel suggests that teachers should “ask questions that stimulate thinking and encourage student response.
 Questions can be asked that lead students to search for information, analyze what they are studying, or help them apply it in their own lives.”
 Furthermore it suggests, “Teachers should avoid questions that can be answered with a simple ‘yes’ or ‘no’ or where the answer is so obvious the students are not motivated to think about it.”
 It also adds, “Good questions require students to search the scriptures for the answer and to seek the Spirit’s help.”
 According to this handbook, good questions “ask students to apply what they have learned from the verses,” draw comparisons of “a person or an event in one part of the scriptures to another person or event somewhere else.”
 In sum, “Good questions are the very heart of good discussions.”